Brush up on your English in 2020

-If English is not your first language, you may need to put in some extra time and effort into brushing up on these language skills before you start your university degree program or enter the professional world.
+If English is your second language, you may need to put in some extra time and effort into brushing up on these language skills before you start your university degree program or enter the professional world.

 Some of the most popular international study destinations are the United States, United Kingdom and Canada.
-And seeing as English is the most widely-spoken lingua franca and medium of instruction in most universities in these countries, it is of utmost importance that potential international students are fluent in both spoken and written English.
+Seeing as English is the most widely-spoken language and medium of instruction in most universities in these countries, it is of utmost importance that potential international students are fluent in both spoken and written English.
 If you only have a basic working knowledge of English or if you need to brush up on your English language skills, don't worry!
 SchoolApply has partnered with various Pathway providers worldwide that support international students in overcoming the English language barrier before they start their university studies.

-Another reason you should brush up on your language skills is because, even if universities don’t conduct an entrance exam, you can be sure that unless you’re a native English speaker, you will be required to sit for an English proficiency test of some sort.
+Another reason you should brush up on your language skills is because, even if universities don’t conduct an entrance exam, you can be sure that as a non-native English speaker you will be required to sit for an English proficiency test of some sort.
 IELTS v TOEFL: which one should you take?

 The TOEFL consists of four sections and is scored on a 0-120 point scale.
 The average score required by universities in the United States is approximately 80 points.
 The IELTS exam also contains four sections and is scored on a band system, with one band meaning the user has no knowledge of English, whereas 9 bands imply that the person is an expert in the language.
 The average band requirement for universities in the United Kingdom is 5.5 to 6 out of 9, in all the four modules as well as the overall score.
 Both exams test a student’s ability in reading, speaking, listening and writing.